DavidRojoM/COVID_API_SIMPLE/README.md

-# Simple website using covid-api.mmediagroup.fr API
+# Simple website using *covid-api.mmediagroup.fr* API

-It displays information about COVID-19 in different communities of Spain
+It displays information about COVID-19 in different communities of Spain.